FederatedAI/FATE/cluster-deploy/README.md

   eggroll.resourcemanager.bootstrap.roll_pair_master.javahome

-- Corresponding to the party rollsite's IP and port, and the party's Party Id modification, rollsite's port is usually the default.
+- Modify IP and port corresponding to the party rollsite and the party's Party Id.
+Default value for rollsite's port generally should suffice.

   eggroll.rollsite.host
   eggroll.rollsite.port